MouadJEBILOU/alx-system_engineering-devops/README.md

 TASK 15 : Write a script that changes the owner and the group owner of _hello to vincent and staff respectively :
 #!/bin/bash
 chown -h vincent:staff _hello

+TASK 17 : Write a script that will play the StarWars IV episode in the terminal :
+#!/bin/bash
+telnet towel.blinkenlights.nl